RajanMaheshwari/LocationManager/README.md

         })
 ```

-Now you can check whether the location services are enabled or not using.
+Now you can check whether the location services are enabled or not using

 ```LocationManager.shared.isLocationEnabled()```